solita/solita.github.com/_posts/2017-03-01-Achieving-Azure-certification-after-ARM-refresh.md

 ![Tools](/img/azure-certification/azure_services.png)

+Picture was borrowed from [channel9](https://channel9.msdn.com/Blogs/The-Game-Blog/A-Quick-overview-into-typical-Architecture-for-a-Cloud-Based-Gaming-Services)

 Make extra sure that you understand the purpose of different Azure connectivity options (p2p, p2s, ExpressRoute) and that you study hybrid cloud solutions.
-There were questions related to nearly every service I service I could think of and it was up to luck if the questions were detailed and hard or merely just about knowing the purpose of a service.
+There were questions related to nearly every service I could think of and it was up to luck if the questions were detailed and hard or merely just about knowing the purpose of a service.

-Picture was borrowed from [channel9](https://channel9.msdn.com/Blogs/The-Game-Blog/A-Quick-overview-into-typical-Architecture-for-a-Cloud-Based-Gaming-Services)

 * Link to the [exam](https://www.microsoft.com/en-us/learning/exam-70-534.aspx)
 * Link to the preparation [video](https://techcommunity.microsoft.com/t5/Microsoft-Ignite-Content/BRK3264-Cert-Exam-Prep-Exam-70-534-Architecting-Azure-Solutions/td-p/9675)